sj-wee/digital-cv/README.md

 3. Tan, S., **Wee, S.J.**, Tan, F., Gopal, A., Teo, J., Mitchell, A., Lim, J., Sarkawi, G., Aung, L.T., Li., X, Majewski, J., Bradley, K., Komori, J., Gautam, R., Meltzner, A. (2021, Dec).
 Photogrammetry-Based Three-Dimensional Models of Coral Microatoll Surface Morphologies as a Tool to Aid in Reconstruction of Relative Sea-Level Histories.
 American Geophysical Union, New Orleans, Louisiana, USA (online).
 4. **Wee, S.J.**, Tan, F., Gopal, A., Tan, S., Lim, J., Mitchell, A., Sarkawi, G., Aung, L.T., Li, X., Teo, J., Meltzner, A. (2021, Aug).
 An investigation of HLS variability from a 2020 diedown of coral microatolls in Singapore using photogrammetry.
 Asia Oceania Geosciences Society (AOGS), Singapore (online).

-## Outreach
-**Featured in AOGS 2023 promotional video**
-Shared my experience at AOGS 2021 and my visions for the organization's future

 ## Work Experience
 **Research Intern.** Artisan Green, Singapore (Dec 2018 to Mar 2019)
 - Performed daily operations (e.g., sampling and sorting, data collection, maintenance)
 - Researched ways to increase the life span of fresh produce in storage
 - Worked with suppliers to finalize the product packaging for retail sale

 **Full-time National Service**.
-Republic of Singapore Navy, Singapore Armed Forces (Jan 2017 to Nov 2018)
+Republic of Singapore Navy (Jan 2017 to Nov 2018)

+## Outreach
+**Featured in AOGS 2023 promotional video**
+Shared my experience at AOGS 2021 and my visions for the organization's future